juanpestanamusic/CLITPON-Ableton-12-SDK-Extension-/README.md

 # CLIPTON-Ableton-12-SDK-Extension-
-Record any melody and CLITPON will create an arrangement for it.
+Record any melody and CLIPTON will create an arrangement for it.

 ## 🎹 CLIPTON: From Melody to Full Track Instantly!